zerasul/blask/posts/docs.md

 There are two commands available:

 * _init_: creates a new Blask project creating the default folders and minimum files; in the current directory.
 * _run_: run a new instance of blask in the current directory.
+You can set the listening port with _--port_ option.